create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 ### SFTime [in, out] **transitionTime** 1 <small>[0,∞)</small>

-Duration of viewpoint transition in seconds.
+*transitionTime* defines the expected duration of viewpoint transition in seconds.

 #### Hint

-- If transitionType is "ANIMATE", transitionTime provides browser-dependent animation parameters.
+- If transitionType is "ANIMATE", *transitionTime* provides browser-dependent animation parameters.
 Interchange profile hint: this field may be ignored, applying the default value regardless.

 ### SFBool [out] **transitionComplete**

 Event signaling viewpoint transition complete.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+Interchange profile hint: this field may be ignored.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isBound**

-Event true sent when node becomes active, event false sent when unbound by another node.
+Output event true gets sent when node becomes bound and activated, otherwise output event false gets sent when node becomes unbound and deactivated.

+#### Hint

+- Paired node operations can be established by connecting set_bind and *isBound* fields of corresponding bindable nodes.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **bindTime**

-Event sent when node becomes active/inactive.
+Event sent reporting timestamp when node becomes active/inactive.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ## Description